-Critical Analysis: Class and individual critiques providing for understanding the criteria and standards used in assessing performance.
+Critical Analysis: Class and Individual Critiques providing for understanding the criteria and standards used in assessing performance

-Historical Reference: Connect various contemporary, historical, and multi-cultural models to this particular studio/aesthetic practice in the development of visual literacy
+Historical and Contemporary Reference: Connect various contemporary, historical, and multi-cultural models to this particular studio/aesthetic practice in the development of visual literacy.
+Historical and contemporary references must be clearly stated in course content.
+The panel strongly encourages the use of diverse, equitable, and inclusive references within the course.

-Health and Safety: Students should be made aware of the safety issues involved in working with art materials and techniques for this course work, including proper use, storage, and disposal.
+Health and Safety: Students must be instructed regarding all health and safety issues involved in working with the materials, tools, and techniques for this course, including proper use, storage, and disposal.
+It needs to exist as an easily identifiable, discrete, or separate statement.